Dinner For Two

 Character List:

-JAMES, an older man with gray hair, he wears long pants cuffed at the bottom, suspenders, and a dress coat with matching fedora on his head.
+JAMES, an older man with gray hair.
+He wears long pants cuffed at the bottom, suspenders, and a dress coat with matching fedora on his head.

-DAISY, an older woman with gray hair, she wears a flowery long dress with a bright cardigan and a cane.
+DAISY, an older woman with gray hair.
+She wears a long flowery dress with a bright cardigan and a cane.

 JAMES